Which is the Safest Mid Size SUV? 2025’s Best Picks

 Final Thoughts: Choosing the Right Midsize SUV for Safety

-Based on IIHS and NHTSA ratings, combined with advanced driver-assistance features, the safest midsize SUVs for 2024 are the Subaru Outback, Toyota Highlander, Honda Pilot, Mazda CX-9, and Ford Explorer.
-Models like the Hyundai Santa Fe, Kia Sorento, and Chevrolet Traverse also score high in safety.
+When you look at safety ratings from IIHS and NHTSA plus the latest driver-assistance tech, the safest midsize SUVs for 2025 are the Subaru Outback, Toyota Highlander, Honda Pilot, Mazda CX-9, and Ford Explorer.
+There are also solid choices like the Hyundai Santa Fe, Kia Sorento, and Chevrolet Traverse that do pretty well on safety too.

 If you found this post helpful, you might also like “Top 10 Longest-Lasting SUVs You Can Buy Today | Ultimate Guide.”
 Be sure to explore other sections of our site for in-depth car reviews, expert buying guides, and the latest industry insights.
 There’s plenty to keep you informed!
 Take a look around, and don’t forget to bookmark us for future updates.